Feedback Cooling and Thermometry of a Single Trapped Ion Using a Knife Edge: Temperature measurement and feedback

-Dependence of cooling performance on saturation:\quad In order to investigate the achievable feedback cooling performance at different saturation parameters, the measurement previously shown in Fig.~\ref{fig:fb_cooling_temperatures}(a) for orientation A was repeated for different cooling laser powers, and thus photon scattering rates.
+In order to investigate the achievable feedback cooling performance at different saturation parameters, the measurement previously shown in Fig.~\ref{fig:fb_cooling_temperatures}(a) for orientation A was repeated for different cooling laser powers, and thus photon scattering rates.
 The temperature without feedback, as well as the minimum temperature achieved with feedback cooling, were noted for each measurement and are shown in Fig.~\ref{fig:ion_temp_sat_para}.

 To determine the corresponding saturation parameter \(s\) of the ion in each measurement, the rate of detected 297\,nm photons is used, which are scattered by the ion on the \(\mathrm{^3D[3/2]_{1/2} - ^2S_{1/2}}\) transition.
+The number of photons scattered on this transition is proportional to the number of photons scattered on the \(\mathrm{^2S_{1/2} - ^2P_{1/2}}\) transition at a wavelength of 370\,nm used for Doppler cooling.
+However, detecting photons with a wavelength of 297\,nm allows us to spectrally filter out all laser stray light from the cooling lasers used in the setup.
+In order to make the data points more easily comparable, we keep the detuning fixed at half linewidth detuning.
 The rate of scattered photons depends on the saturation parameter and follows the relation \(R_\mathrm{297} \sim s/(1 + s)\).
-Given that the temperature of the ion also depends on the saturation parameter via \(T_\mathrm{D} \sim (1 + s)\)~\cite{leibfried2003quantum}, the ion temperature can be expressed in terms of the detected 297\,nm photon count rate as
+Given that the temperature of the ion also depends on the saturation parameter via \(T_\mathrm{D} \sim (1 + s)\)~\cite{leibfried2003quantum} (when the detuning of the cooling laser is kept fixed at the optimal detuning of \(-\Gamma/2\), for low saturation parameters, and not increased by a factor of \(\sqrt{1+s}\)), the ion temperature can be expressed in terms of the detected 297\,nm photon count rate as